Yucheng0208/Secure-Signature-Hashing/README.md

 ## Overview
 This project, **Secure Signature Hashing (SSH)**, presents a novel approach to encrypted digital signatures using temporal and spatial data.
 It consists of two Python scripts:
-- **SSH-Crypto.py**: A GUI-based tool that enables users to input a message and sign it digitally.
+- **SSH-Crypto.py**: A GUI-based tool enabling users to input and sign a message digitally.
 The signature is captured as a series of coordinates and hashed using SHA-256.
 - **SSH-Vrfy.py**: A verification tool that loads the generated signature JSON file and reconstructs the signature to verify its authenticity.

 ## Features